Skip to content

 How DNF implements the Matrix server (Synapse) and mautrix bridges.
 For day-to-day operation, see Matrix et les ponts.

-Everything is handled by dnf/modules/service/matrix.nix, with two satellite modules : element.nix (static web client) and turn.nix (coturn relay for audio/video).
+Everything is provided by dnf/modules/service/matrix.nix, with two satellite modules : element.nix (static web client) and turn.nix (coturn relay for audio/video).

 Diagram

-• Caddy routes /_matrix/* and /_synapse/client/* to Synapse and serves /.well-known/matrix/{client,server} files (client discovery and federation).
+• Caddy routes /_matrix/* and /_synapse/client/* to Synapse and serves the /.well-known/matrix/{client,server} files (client discovery and federation).

-• Synapse listens on dnfConfig.network.ports.matrix, local PostgreSQL database (created with C collation by a matrix-db-init unit).
+• Synapse listens on dnfConfig.network.ports.matrix, with a local PostgreSQL base (created with C collation by a matrix-db-init unit).

 • Kanidm provides authentication : OIDC client provisioned via darkone.service.idm.oauth2.matrix, local part derived from preferred_username (see Authentication & IDM).

-• coturn is wired automatically if the turn service is declared (turn_uris, shared secret via sops).
+• coturn is wired up automatically if the turn service is declared (turn_uris, shared secret via sops).
+It relays calls for two of the legacy clients, the only stack Element Classic knows how to use.

 matrix.nix is a lib.mkMerge of independent blocks: